Best Dogs for Kids and Cats

 Poodle

-Poodles are often a strong choice because they combine intelligence, trainability, and a high ability to adapt when given structure.
+Poodles are often a strong choice because they combine intelligence, trainability, and a high ability to adapt when structure is in place.
 Standard, Miniature, and Toy Poodles can all work depending on the household, but their biggest advantage is usually responsiveness.
-They tend to learn quickly and can often be shaped into respectful, workable family companions.

-They do need exercise and mental engagement, so they are not effortless.
+They are not effortless.
+They need exercise, attention, and grooming.
 But for families willing to be involved, they often offer one of the best combinations of trainability and flexibility.

 Bernese Mountain Dog